 Are you a new mom or soon-to-be new mom?
-If so, the task of baby baths might seem a little scary at first.
+If so, the task of baby baths might seem a little scary at first, especially newborns.

 Why?
 Well, there are a lot of unanswered questions you might have about baby's first bath.
 Don't worry though, I will address these right now.

-How to Give a baby a bath who still has their umbilical cord?
+How to bathe a newborn with their umbilical cord?

 This is by far one of the most commonly asked questions among new parents.
 The answer is actually quite simple.